How to Convert VHS to Digital

 Go back to the video capture application on your computer.
 If you’re using a USB device and all the devices are connected correctly, the software will automatically set the capturing parameters.
 You can also adjust the settings manually:

-Video Capture Device: your TV tuner or other device.
+Video capture device: your TV tuner or another device.

-Audio Capture Device: your sound card or other device for audio capture.
+Audio capture device: your sound card or another device for audio capture.

 Save files to: the folder on your hard drive where you want to save the captured files.

-To transfer VHS to computer, launch the capture process by clicking the Start Capture button.
-Now start playing the video cassette in your VHS player.
+To copy your videotape to the computer, launch the capture process by clicking the Start Capture button.
+Now start playing the video cassette on your VHS player.
 You can stop the capture at any time by clicking the Stop Capture button.